Contextual Label Projection for Cross-Lingual Structured Prediction: Introduction

-In this work, we introduce \modelName{} (\textbf{C}ontextual \textbf{La}bel \textbf{P}rojection), which obtains projected label annotations in the target language by conducting contextual machine translation on the labels.
-We first acquire the translation of the whole input sentence by any plug-and-play machine translation module.
-Then, we leverage the idea of contextual machine translation~\cite{wong-etal-2020-contextual, voita-etal-2018-context} and use the translated input text as context to perform label translation, as shown in Figure~\ref{fig:methodology}(c).
-Ensuring unmodified source sentences for translation better exploits machine translators and guarantees the quality of the translated sentence.
-The usage of contextual machine translation strongly enhances the accuracy of the translated labels while preserving the presence of translated labels in the context.
+In this work, we introduce \modelName{} (\textbf{C}ontextual \textbf{La}bel \textbf{P}rojection), which obtains projected label annotations by conducting contextual machine translation for the labels.
+We first acquire the translation of the input sentence by any plug-and-play machine translator.
+Then, inspired by the idea of contextual machine translation~\cite{wong-etal-2020-contextual, voita-etal-2018-context}, we use the translated input text as context to perform label translation, as shown in Figure~\ref{fig:methodology}(c).
+Exploiting contextual machine translation strongly enhances the \textit{accuracy} of the translated labels while preserving their \textit{association} to the translated sentence.
+Furthermore, translating the input sentence in an unmodified manner better leverages machine translators and assures the quality of translated sentence.
+To implement contextual machine translation, we utilize a small instruction-tuned language model with multilingual capabilities, Llama-2-13B~\cite{DBLP:journals/corr/TouvronLlama23}.~\footnote{We also explore using GPT-3.5-Turbo in \S~\ref{sec:llm-clap}.} We encode the translated input sentence and the constraint for the presence of labels in the form of instruction prompts and ask the language model to perform the label translation task.

-We use an instruction-tuned language model with multilingual capabilities, Llama-2 model~\cite{touvron2023llama}, to execute contextual machine translation.
-We encode the translated input sentence and the constraint for the presence of labels in the translated sentence as instructions in the model prompt.
-We select a representative structure extraction task - event argument extraction - as our testbed for the experiments, and project English training data to Chinese and Arabic using the ACE dataset \cite{doddington-etal-2004-automatic}.
-Our intrinsic evaluation of the projected labels' quality shows that \modelName{} is preferable or comparable to baselines more than 90\% of the time in both languages.
-Our extrinsic evaluation of applying translated data for zero-shot cross-lingual event argument extraction task using the translate-train technique demonstrates an average improvement of 2 to 2.5 F1 scores over other label projection baselines.
-Finally, we provide qualitative examples showing how \modelName{} corrects the errors made by the other baseline techniques.